brandur/casseo/README.md

 Other allowed configuration options are:

 * `compressed_chart:` whether to include a space between chart symbols
 * `dashboard_default:` name of the dashboard to load if none is specified
 * `interval:` Graphite update interval in seconds

 Dashboards
 ----------

 Dashboards are configured via simple Ruby in a manner reminiscent of Tasseo.
-All `*.rb` files in `~/.casseo/dashboards` or in any of its subdirectories are loaded automatically at startup.
+All `*.rb` files in `~/.casseo/dashboards` or in any of its subdirectories are loaded automatically.
 Dashboards are assigned names so that they can be referenced and opened like so:

     casseo home

-An example dashboard that can be saved to `~/.casseo/dashboards/home.rb`:
+An example dashboard (save to `~/.casseo/dashboards/home.rb`):

 ``` ruby
 Casseo::Dashboard.define(:api) do |d|